aaronshaver/sudoku-solver/README.md

 # sudoku-solver

 _[Warning: Dirty code ahead!
 I did this project over a few afternoons just to satisfy my curiosity.
 I wanted to see how far I could get without looking up any algorithms on the Internet.
-Since it was just for fun, I didn't bother with things like unit tests, performance optimizations, parameterized configuration, clean code refactoring, etc.]_
+Since it was just for fun, I didn't bother with things like unit tests, performance optimizations, parameterized configuration, clean code refactoring, etc. Of those things, though, I wish I had done TDD -- it would have saved me so much time when I ran into glitches.
+Lesson re-learned.]_

 Note: While the program can solve a lot of sudoku puzzles (including all the medium difficulty ones I've thrown at it from a puzzle book I sourced from), it still has trouble with some of the hardest puzzles.